Late-night magic: Braves beat Dodgers 5-4, lead NLCS 2-0

 Braves closer Will Smith picked up the win with a 1-2-3 ninth, breathing a big sigh of relief when Trea Turner’s drive was caught at the base of the wall in left.

-The Dodgers grabbed a 2-0 lead just six pitches in against Ian Anderson.
+The Dodgers grabbed a 2-0 lead just six pitches in against Ian Anderson, who lasted just three innings.
 Mookie Betts led off with a single, and Seager launched one over the fence in right-center to stun the raucous crowd.

 Pederson brought them back to life with another installment of Joctober in the fourth.